apache/shardingsphere/README.md

 # Overview

-Sharding-JDBC: A data sharding, read-write splitting, BASE transaction and database orchestration middleware.
-It provides maximum compatibilities for applications by JDBC and MySQL protocol.
+Sharding-JDBC is a distributed database middleware, focus on data sharding, read-write splitting, BASE transaction and database orchestration.
+It provides maximum compatibilities for applications by JDBC driver or database protocols proxy.

 # Document